 1. Open form

-From Contacts > Forms, open an existing form or create a new form.
+In your HubSpot Marketing Basic, Professional, or Enterprise account, navigate to Contacts > Forms.
+Open an existing form or create a new form.

 2. Select Embed

 Once you've updated or created your form, go to the Embed tab in the left sidebar.

 3. Insert a redirect URL or an inline thank you message

 To use a HubSpot form externally, you must set up either a redirect to a thank you page or an inline thank you message.

 If you'd like visitors to be redirected to a thank you page, select Redirect, then enter the URL of your thank you page into the field below.

 Alternatively, you can insert an inline thank you message to display after someone has filled out your form.